extrasmallwinnie/micromeg/README.md

 <!-- badges: end -->

-The goal of `micromeg` is to document and share convenience functions I’ve created that I use frequently for microbiome data analysis and processing.
+The goal of `micromeg` is to guide you through *my* typical microbiome 16S pipeline, and to document and share convenience functions I’ve created for data analysis and processing.

 This package does not create any brand new functionality and was built on the great work of [others](https://github.com/extrasmallwinnie/micromeg/?tab=readme-ov-file#acknowledgements).
 Much of what it does can be accomplished with other packages.
 For example,